Ross Littell for Matteo Grassi Armchair in Black Leather and Steel

 This black leather chair is designed by the American designer Ross Littell (1924-2000) for Matteo Grassi.
 Littell came up with this design during his stay in Italy.
 The leather of these organic chair is made of the highest quality made by the company Matteo Grassi, which acquires charm and beauty as it ages.
 The chair has an elegant appearance because of the wing like appearance of the armrests and is synonyms to Tito Agnoli’s armchair ‘Korium’.
 That is no coincidence because both worked for the same manufacturer.
 The steel frame creates this transparent and minimalistic look.

 The Grassi family – Matteo and his wife, and later on, his sons – opened a workshop in 1880 in a small village called Mariano Comense, located in northern Italy.
-They were specialized in crafting products for horses.
-At the end of the Second World War, the region, where the family company was located, developed into one of the liveliest areas for furniture making in Italy.
-From the 1950s to the ‘70s, the family business took on a different road and went from mostly horse equipment to furniture.
-It was a huge success.
-The family extended their interest in design as they made contact with various designers and architects.
-Eventually, in 1978, the company ‘Matteograssi’ is launched with their own line of furniture.
+They were specialized in crafting products made of coach hide, such as saddles, bridles, reins and the full harness, specifically made for horses.
+At the end of the Second World War, the region developed into one of the liveliest industrial furniture areas in Italy.
+From the 1950s to the ‘70s, the family business took on a different road and went along with the developments of their city.
+It was a huge success: due to their experience in crafting fine saddlery, the Grassi family started to make coach hide components for other companies.
+The family extended their interest in design as they made contact with various designers and architects during the production process.
+Eventually, in 1978, the company ‘Matteograssi’ was launched with their own line of furniture.
+After being in business for more than a hundred years, their furniture can be seen in public areas, which are considered to be the most difficult for interior designs, such as restaurants, conference rooms, airports, and large hotels.
+Matteo Grassi’s coach hide and soft leather were some of the highest quality materials available on the market at that time, thanks to their use of finest technologies, materials and craftsmen.
+Thereby, employing costly, demanding processes that meet the consumer’s expectations, followed in the tradition of fine leather craftsmanship.
+Their furniture are well represented at international airports such as Dubai, Kiev, Rome, Paris, Athens, Beijing and Djakarta, amidst millions of people traveling daily and in VIP Lounges of major airlines.
+Matteo Grassi became one of the first furnishing companies in Italy to obtain ISO 9001 certification.

 According to former chief curator for architecture and design at the Museum of Modern Art (MoMA), Ross Littell (1924-2000) was “one of the key designers during what was a golden moment for American design.’’
 He is an internationally acclaimed designer of furniture and textiles in New York City and Europe.
 Born and raised in Los Angeles, Littell studied at the Art Center School in Los Angeles (now Art Center College of Design in Pasadena, California).
 After his service in World War Two, he entered Pratt Institute in New York, the place where he met William Katavolos (1924-2020) and Douglas Kelley.
 The three men formed a design studio in 1949, which can be considered part of the so-called ‘Good Design’ movement of the 1950s: producing furniture in a minimalistic style and usually rendering in lightweight materials.
 Together they produced a line of furniture called Laverne Originals.
 Their ‘T-chair’ became one of the most appreciated designs of their time.